Dynamic Wetting by Concentrated Granular Suspensions: Introduction

 \section{Introduction}

-Understanding the dynamic wetting process of complex liquids requires a solid understanding of rheology, surface tension, and dynamic wetting properties of substrates \citep{lu2016critical}, \citep{sudheer2023intertwined}.
+Understanding the dynamic wetting process of complex liquids requires a solid understanding of their rheology, surface tension, and dynamic wetting properties of substrates~\citep{lu2016critical, sudheer2023intertwined}.
+'Dynamic wetting' refers to the physical process in which the three-phase contact line (where the solid, liquid, and gas phases meet) moves across a substrate due to spontaneous or forced mechanisms.
+This motion causes the advancing/receding contact angles to deviate from their static values, resulting in advancing/receding dynamic contact angles ($\theta_{adv/rec}$)~\citep{snoeijer2013moving, roche2024complexity, drelichContactAnglesHistory2020}.
 Granular suspensions are one class of complex fluids of an especially high practical relevance.
 In this context, the term 'granular' pertains to particles that are significantly smaller than the characteristic fluid volume, yet sufficiently large, such that the effects of Brownian motion can be disregarded.
 Consequently, the Peclet number becomes large, indicating that particle motion is primarily controlled by advection due to external forces rather than diffusion.
-Such suspensions are widely employed in both industrial and scientific settings including slot-die coating \citep{fuaad2021simulation}, 3D-printing \citep{m2017linking}, cosmetics \citep{timm2012investigation}, painting \citep{karlsson2019characterization}, dip coating \citep{jeong2022dip} and drop impact on solid surfaces \citep{jorgensen2020deformation}.
-For instance, in paint industry, manufacturers formulate paints to achieve the desired rheological properties.
-Pigments are added to the paint.
-The formulation should have rheological properties that prevent pigments from settling at the bottom of the container and allows them to be easily re-dispersed through stirring.
-Additionally, the paint must have a lower viscosity under shear and a higher viscosity at rest, exhibiting a shear thinning behaviour.
-This behaviour allows easy application and accurate levelling while maintaining the paint's ability to cling to vertical surfaces without excessive drips.
+Such suspensions are widely employed in both industrial and scientific settings, including slot-die coating~\citep{fuaad2021simulation}, 3D-printing~\citep{m2017linking}, cosmetics~\citep{timm2012investigation}, painting~\citep{karlsson2019characterization}, dip-coating~\citep{jeong2022dip}, and drop impact on solid surfaces~\citep{jorgensen2020deformation}.
+For instance, in paint industry, pigments are added to the paint.
+The rheology must be optimized to prevent pigment sedimentation and enable easy re-dispersion through stirring.
+Additionally, it must display lower viscosity under shear and higher viscosity at rest, i.e., shear-thinning behaviour, facilitating smooth application and adherence to vertical surfaces without excessive dripping.